 One of my favorite exercises.

 The exercise will be self-evident by watching the video.
-If you don’t have a cable machine you can use bands, some are listed below.
-Use stability ball as the unstableness of the ball is what will help activate the core muscles to keep the lower body stable.
+If you don’t have a cable machine, you can use bands, and some are listed below.
+Use a stability ball as the unstableness of the ball is what will help activate the core muscles to keep the lower body stable.

-- Attach the band or raise the pulley so you are pulling exact level your arms are when parallel to the floor.
+- Attach the band or raise the pulley, so you are pulling exactly level your arms are when parallel to the floor.

-- Tighten you core before starting the exercise
+- Tighten your core before starting the exercise

 - Keep the pelvis stable and try not to move your legs one way or the other.